-

 Before ordination, Connie worked at Aggie Weston’s in the naval base, which provides pastoral support to naval personnel and their families.
 She also worked in social care.

-She will be licensed for her new role on a date to be confirmed.
+She will be licensed for her new role by the Archdeacon of Portsdown during the 10am service on Sunday 12th October.